MikaylaNewbrey/mnewbrey.github.io/_pastry/2025-10-05-apple-butter-cake.md

 ---

 ### **Notes**
-- Next time I mimght try to top this off with a streusel topping
+- Next time I might try to top this off with a streusel topping

 ---

 ### **Source**
-Developed by [Your Name] — structured as a culinary experiment.
+*Adapted from Molly Baz's Brown Butter & Labneh Banana ~~Bread~~ Cake — reworked with apple butter instead of bananas.*